potassco/asprin/README.md

 Option `--help` prints help.

+Options `--approximation=weak` and `--approximation=heuristic` activate solving modes different than the basic ones, and are often faster than it.

+Option `--meta=query` can be used to compute optimal models that contain the atom `query`.

+Options `--meta=simple` or `--meta=combine` should be used to compute many optimal models using non stratified preference programs (in `asprin`'s library this can only happen with CP nets).

+Option `--on-opt-heur` can be used to enumerate diverse (or similar) optimal stable models.
+For example, try with `--on-opt-heur=+,p,1,false --on-opt-heur=-,p,1,true`.

+Option `--improve-limit` can be used to enumerate *close to optimal* stable models.
+For example, try with `--improve-limit 2,1000`.

 ## Building
 `asprin` requires Python (version 2.7 is tested), and the python module of [clingo](https://github.com/potassco/clingo) (version 5.2.2 is tested),